Couch: Against MSU, Jalen Hayes proves himself but misses opportunity

 “Jalen … if you think I’m going to feel sorry for anybody with what’s happened to us this year,” Tom Izzo began Wednesday, referencing his own team’s bad luck with players missing, albeit due to injury.

 “I have great respect for that kid.
 I know the game’s important to him.
 I know he was very well coached in high school.
 When I look at what Carlton’s guys have done as they’ve moved on, there’s a guy that deserves to be in the Hall of Fame.
 He’s done an unbelievable job with so many different kinds of players.
-I told Jalen after, I proud of him.
+I told Jalen after, I’m proud of him.
 But they made some stupid fouls and so did we.
 And then there were some bizarre fouls.”

 After last year’s MSU overtime win against Oakland in Auburn Hills, Izzo opened his press conference by saying he perhaps blew it by not recruiting Hayes, who was a year behind Valentine, Forbes and Anthony Clemmons at Sexton.
 It had become apparent then that Hayes had turned himself into a helluva player.
 Izzo didn’t need him last year.
 He could use him now.

 “He’s a guy who just does his job,” Izzo said earlier this week.
 “He’s not talking a lot of crap.
 He doesn’t get frustrated if he doesn’t get the ball.
 He just does his job.
 He’s got a very good left-hand jump hook.
-He plays good defensively, he plays hard, he goes to the boards.
+He plays good defensively.
+He plays hard.
+He goes to the boards.
 To me, he’s the ultimate glue guy of that team. … He’s there to answer the bell all the time.”

 Wednesday being the exception.
-This season, Oakland has more often run its offense through Hayes.

-“Even before the year even started, I sat down and talked to Coach Kampe and he told me this year’s got to be my year,” Hayes said.
+“Even before the year even started, I sat down and talked to Coach Kampe, and he told me this year’s got to be my year,” Hayes said.
 “I’ve got to dominate inside.
 I’m a very experienced guy.
 This is my fourth year here.
 We’ve got a lot of young guys here.”

 Hayes has always been best as a complementary player — last year to Felder specifically.
 Even now, he’s not usually a vocal or flamboyant player.
 He’s a “quiet star,” Kampe said.